Do the police help bailiffs collect debts?

-The police can only help a bailiff do their job in very limited circumstances.
+The police can sometimes help a bailiff do their job.

 - The bailiff is enforcing a High Court writ of control

 - The bailiff applied to the court for a warrant to force entry, and the court agreed the police can attend